Anníe Mist Þórisdóttir: 2020-2021: Pregnancy and return to podium

+2022: Team competition

+For the 2022 CrossFit Games, Anníe teamed up with Khan Porter, Lauren Fisher and Tola Morakinyo to compete as Team CrossFit Reykjavik.
+Although the team was widely expected to be a podium contender, due to an unexpected injury to Fisher, the team was only able to finish fourth at the Games.

 Other athletic accomplishments

 Anníe placed first for women at the 2013 Dubai Fitness Competition, taking away more than Dh650,000 ($177,000) in prize money.
 Anníe also got on the podium Dubai Fitness Competition 2016 and came back in 2017 to take 1st place.
 She defeated NFL running back Justin Forsett in a push-up contest while returning from a back injury.

-Anníe competed in the D group of the 2015 International Weightlifting Federation (IWF) World Championships.
-In the 69 kg weight class, she lifted 88 kg in the Snatch and 108 kg in the Clean & Jerk for a final total of 196 kg placing 35th at a bodyweight of 68.05 kg.
+Anníe competed in the D group of the International Weightlifting Federation 2015 World Weightlifting Championships in the 69 kg weight class.
+She lifted 88 kg in the Snatch and 108 kg in the Clean & Jerk for a final total of 196 kg placing 33th at a bodyweight of 68.05 kg.

 Personal life

 Anníe has been in a relationship with fellow CrossFit athlete Frederik Ægidius (often written as Aegidius) from Denmark since 2012.
 On August 11, 2020, Anníe gave birth to the couple's daughter, Freyja Mist Ægidius Frederiksdottir.
 Anníe has written candidly about her experience with and recovery from postpartum depression.

+On May 1st 2024, Anníe gave birth to the couple's second child, a boy named Atlas Týr Ægidius Frederiksson.
+Source: Instagram.